Off-policy Evaluation in Doubly Inhomogeneous Environments: Introduction

-In the statistical literature, \citet{li2022reinforcement} developed a hypothesis testing procedure to assess the stationarity assumption in RL, based on which a policy learning procedure is proposed to handle possibly nonstationary environments. \citet{chen2022transferred,chen2022reinforcement} developed a transferred Q-learning algorithm and an auto-clustered policy iteration algorithm to handle heterogeneous data.
-However, these methods require either temporal stationarity or individual homogeneity, and would fail in doubly inhomogeneous environments when both assumptions are violated. \citet{hu2022doubly} proposed an algorithm to adaptively split the data into rectangles in which the system dynamics are the same over time and across individuals.
+In the statistical literature, \citet{li2022reinforcement} and \citet{wang2023robust} developed hypothesis testing procedures to assess the stationarity assumption in RL, based on which policy learning procedures were proposed to handle possibly nonstationary environments. \citet{chen2022reinforcement} developed a transferred Q-learning algorithm and an auto-clustered policy iteration algorithm to handle heterogeneous data.
+However, these methods require either temporal stationarity or individual homogeneity, and would fail in doubly inhomogeneous environments when both assumptions are violated. \citet{hu2022doubly} proposed an algorithm to adaptively split the data into rectangles in which the system dynamics are identical over time and across individuals.
 They studied policy learning instead of OPE.
 In addition, they imposed a latent group structure over time and population.
 This structural assumption can be violated when the dynamics vary smoothly over both population and time.